How Scooter Herring’s Arrest Broke Up the Allman Brothers Band

 In pursuit of Hawkins, the FBI and DEA honed in on a pair of middlemen: Joey Fuchs, who was suspected of acting as a wholesaler for Hawkins, and John "Scooter" Herring, who worked as Gregg Allman's personal road manager.
 Investigators believed Fuchs sold Hawkins' drugs to Herring, who supplied them to Allman, and they decided to catch their big fish by hooking some smaller ones first.

-After putting together enough evidence to move on the case, police arrested Herring on May 28, taking him into custody at the band’s label, Capricorn Records.
+After putting together enough evidence to move on the case, police arrested Herring, taking him into custody at the band's label, Capricorn Records.
 Allman initially attempted to stonewall a request to testify in front of a federal grand jury, at which point the district attorney started playing hardball.

 "When I went in the grand jury, it wasn't like a question-and-answer thing.
 They'd make a statement and they'd say, 'As far as you know, is this what happened?'
 And they kept reminding me, 'Listen, if you tell any lies, we're going to get you for perjury and give you three to five years,'" Allman told Rolling Stone.
 "By this time, I was scared out of my wits.
 I knew I was going to jail."